Burcu Köksal

-Burcu Köksal (born 18 January 1980) is a Turkish politician from the Republican People's Party (CHP), who has served as a Member of Parliament for Afyonkarahisar since 7 June 2015.
+Burcu Köksal (born 18 January 1980) is a Turkish politician from the Republican People's Party (CHP), who is currently the Mayor of Afyonkarahisar.
+She previously served as a Member of Parliament for Afyonkarahisar from 7 June 2015 until she was elected mayor in 2024.

 Early life and career

 Burcu Köksal was born on 18 January 1980 to a family of teachers in Afyonkarahisar.
 She completed her primary and secondary education in Afyonkarahisar and graduated from Istanbul University Faculty of Law.
 She has been a lawyer in Afyonkarahisar since 8 March 2004.

+She took part in Ataturkist Thought Association, Afyonkarahisar Branch of Association for the Support of Contemporary Life and Consumer Protection Association.

 Political career

 Koksal served as President of the Republican People's Party (CHP) Afyonkarahisar Women's Branch in 2007.
-Köksal contested CHP preselection for the June 2015 general election, she beat incumbent CHP MP Ahmet Toptaş for the first place list position, and was subsequently elected as the lone CHP Member of Parliament for Afyonkarahisar.
+Köksal contested CHP preselection for the June 2015 general election, beating incumbent CHP MP Ahmet Toptaş for the first place list position, and was subsequently elected as the lone CHP Member of Parliament for Afyonkarahisar.
 She was narrowly re-elected in the snap November 2015 elections.

-Köksal was one of 15 CHP deputies to join the Good Party on 21 April 2018 in order to make the party eligible to contest the 2018 election.
+Köksal was one of 15 CHP deputies to join the Good Party on 21 April 2018 to make the party eligible to contest the 2018 election.
 She retained first place on the CHP party list for Afyonkarahisar in the 2018 Elections and was re-elected.